 A new series of elections marked the beginning of the rule of Abdelaziz Bouteflika (1999-present).
-The former Minister of Foreign Affairs was re-elected three times, albeit in contested elections.
+The former Minister of Foreign Affairs was re-elected four times, albeit in contested elections.
 In the summer of 2012 there were rumours in the Algerian press about the creation of the post of Vice-President.
 Given earlier health problems that forced president Bouteflika to reduce his tasks, this might well be a way to guarantee continuity should the President be unable to function.

 The President wields the main executive powers and is supported by the Prime Minister and the Council of Ministers.
 Abdelmalek Sellal was appointed Prime Minister in September 2012.

 Since the restoration of the multiparty system in 1997, most cabinets have been coalitions between the ‘institutional’ parties FLN and RND (Rassemblement National Démocratique, National Democratic Rally) with one or more Islamist and secular parties.